paritytech/stale-issues-finder/README.md

   - **defaults** to the organization where this action is ran.
 - `days-stale`: Amount of days since the last activity for an issue to be considered *stale*.
   - **default**: 5
+- `noComments`: Boolean.
+If the action should only fetch issues that have 0 comments.
+  - **default**: false

 #### Accessing other repositories